bell-sw/alpaquita-installer/AUTOMATING_INSTALLATION.md

 in `/etc/apk/repositories` on the installed system.

-If access to these repositories requires keys other than those which are available on the host system, the path to the new keys may be specified with the `keys` paramater.
+If access to these repositories requires keys other than those which are available on the host system, the path to the new keys directory must be specified with the `keys` paramater.
 For example, this may be required for cross-libc installations.

 ### Storage